-- Avoid close contact with people who are sick, even inside your home.
-If possible, maintain 6 feet between the person who is sick and other household members. - Put distance between yourself and other people outside of your home. - o Remember: People without symptoms may be able to spread the virus. - o Stay at least 6 feet-about 2 arms' length-from other people. - Keeping distance from others is especially important for people who are at higher risk of getting very sick.
+- Avoid close contact with people who are sick. - Put distance between yourself and others. - Remember: People without symptoms may be able to spread the viruses. - o Stay at least six feet-about two arms' length-from other people. - Keeping distance from others is especially important for people who are at higher risk of getting very sick.